LGBTQ+ Guide to Palm Springs 2026

 Arenas Road District — The Heart of Gay Palm Springs

 Arenas Road is to Palm Springs what the Castro is to San Francisco — the epicenter of LGBTQ+ nightlife and social life.
-This walkable stretch in downtown Palm Springs has the highest concentration of gay bars, clubs, drag venues, and restaurants in the city.
-Streetbar opened here in 1991 as the first gay bar and the block grew from there.
-On any given night, you can bar-hop the entire strip on foot, from leather bars to drag shows to karaoke lounges.
+This walkable stretch of East Arenas Road in downtown Palm Springs, marked by rainbow crosswalks and pride flags, has the highest concentration of gay bars, clubs, drag venues, and restaurants in the city.
+On any given night you can walk from Chill Bar to Hunters to QUADZ to Dick's on Arenas without ever leaving a two-block radius.

 Best for: Nightlife, bar-hopping, dining, being in the middle of it all